Enzo2806/Reinforcement-Learning/README.md

 -
 ## Assignment 3

-**Algorithms Implemented**: Q-Learning and Expected SARSA with linear function approximation
+**Algorithms Implemented**: Q-Learning, Expected SARSA, REINFORCE and Actor-Critic methods

 **Description**: Implements Q-Learning and Expected SARSA for both the MountainCar-v0 and CartPole-v1 environments using linear function approximation.
 It also covers policy-based methods with the REINFORCE and Actor-Critic methods, exploring different configurations of learning rates and temperature settings.